Skip to main content

 3 ways to tackle your triggers head on

-Did you know that the things we do, the people we see, the places we go and the way we feel can make us want to smoke?
+Did you know that the things we do, the people we see, the places we go and the way we feel can make us want to smoke or vape?

-Here are some tips to help avoid triggers for a cigarette.
+Here are some tips to help avoid triggers for a cigarette or vape

 You might be stuck in traffic, having your morning coffee or catching up with a friend.
-All of a sudden you really want a smoke.
+Suddenly, you really want a smoke or vape.

 Some cravings strike because your body wants nicotine.
 There's often more to it.
-Many cravings happen because the brain links certain routines and emotions with smoking.
+Many cravings happen because the brain links certain routines and emotions with smoking and/or vaping.
 Routines (such as your morning coffee) or emotions (like anger) can trigger a craving.

 So how can you tackle those triggers?
 The first step is to know your triggers.
-Then you can change your routines and trick your mind into not expecting a cigarette.
+Then you can change your routines and trick your mind into not expecting a cigarette or vape.

 Here are some tips to help you do that: